How to Convert Word to PDF Without Losing Formatting (2026 Guide)

 Understanding the Importance of PDF Conversion

-Why PDFs are the Preferred Format
+Why PDFs Are the Preferred Format

 Word vs. PDF: Key Differences